techtoriumtrainer/L6SD_24T3_Taskmaster_RichardHSingh/README.md

 <br><br>

 # Required NuGet Packages For App Develeopment
-The following are additional NUGETS required other than the ones that are automatically installed when one choosed to develop with .NET MAUI<br>
+The following are additional NUGETS required other than the ones that are automatically installed when one chooses to develop with .NET MAUI:<br>
 • CommunityToolkit.Mvvm<br>
 • Fody<br>
 • Microsoft.Maui.Controls<br>